eboesch/LeafAlignment/README.md

 The results are expected to contribute to unlocking the temporal dimension of crop diseases, which is critical towards understanding resistance mechanisms and improving predictions and management of seasonal epidemics.

+# Attribution
+The directory `DatasetTools` and the utility functions it contains were developed by Jonas Anderegg.
+The full repository is available at git@github.com:and-jonas/sympathique-wheat.git